the-big-bad-wolf/TDT4290-Kundestyrt-Prosjekt/README.md

 ### Python tests

-In the terminal, in the python folder, run the command python -m pytest
+In the terminal, in the python folder, run the command `python -m pytest`

+### Typescript tests

+In the terminal, in the typescript folder, run the command `npm run test`.

 ## How to install